July 6, 2010

 What’s the best possible way I could have spent my last weekend here in France?
 At a French wedding of course!

-When I met France last summer and heard about her oldest brother Axel and his financée Clarisse I never imagined I would actually be at the wedding, but last weekend that’s where I was!
-I was touched and incredibly lucky that France and her wonderful family invited me to spend the weekend in their home and attend the small civil ceremony (the larger religious ceremony will take place in Paris in October) at their beautiful country home in adorable Paucourt.
+When I met France last summer and heard about her oldest brother Alex and his financée Clarisse I never imagined I would actually be at the wedding, but last weekend that’s where I was!
+I was touched and incredibly lucky that France and her wonderful family invited me to spend the weekend in their home and attend the small civil ceremony (the larger religious ceremony will take place in Paris in October) at their beautiful country home.

 Things started out a little bit hectic on Saturday morning, since the planned afternoon in the garden was put on hold because of torrential downpours!
 Despite the rain and the stress we made it to the ceremony at the Mayor’s office at 11 AM, and after we walked to the hall belonging to the Mayor’s office which Gaspard rented out just two hours before the wedding started (!).
 We ate everything that wasn’t dessert (we’d left the desserts at home in case the weather cleared up later) and I had a nice time talking to France, Loïc, Gaspard, and many of their friends.